rust-lang/book/src/ch10-03-lifetime-syntax.md

 your code fits one of those cases, you don't need to write the lifetimes explicitly.
 Here are the rules:

-Lifetimes on function arguments are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.
+Lifetimes on function parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.
 There's one rule related to how Rust infers input lifetimes in the absence of explicit annotations:

-1. Each argument that is a reference and therefore needs a lifetime parameter gets its own.
-In other words, a function with one argument gets one lifetime
+1. Each function parameter that is a reference and therefore needs a lifetime parameter gets its own.
+In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32)`, a function with two parameters gets two separate lifetime parameters:
-  parameter: `fn foo<'a>(x: &'a i32)`, a function with two arguments gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32)`, and so on.
+  `fn foo<'a, 'b>(x: &'a i32, y: &'b i32)`, and so on.

 And two rules related to output lifetimes: